-- Pregnant women/teenagers who use drugs by injection. - Pregnant women/teenagers who use substances. - Other individuals who use drugs by injection. - Substance using women/teenagers with dependent children and their families, including women who are attempting to regain custody of their children. - As funding is available.
-All other individuals with a substance use disorder (SUD), regardless of gender or route of use.
+- Pregnant women/teenagers who use drugs by injection - Pregnant women/teenagers who use substances - Other individuals who use drugs by injection - Substance using women/teenagers with dependent children and their families, including women who are attempting to regain custody of their children. - As funding is available all other individuals with a STD, regardless of gender or route of use.

-If you or someone you know has no health insurance.
-Or may be experiencing substance use or abuse issues., it's important to get help early.
+If you or someone you know may be experiencing substance use or abuse issues, it's important to get help early.